Funerals and costs

 In some circumstances, the Department of Justice and Attorney-General may organise a simple burial or cremation for a deceased person whose estate cannot cover the cost of their funeral and whose relatives and friends cannot arrange or pay for their funeral.

-An application for burials assistance can be made at the Office of the State Coroner or a local Magistrates Court.
+An application for Funeral assistance can be made with the Coroners Court of Queensland or a local Magistrates Court.
 If the application is approved the government contracted funeral director will arrange the funeral.

 The Department of Justice and Attorney-General is able to recover the costs of the funeral from the estate of the deceased.
 If you become aware of any available funds from the estate you must advise the department.

-Please refer to our burials assistance factsheet (PDF File, 125.8 KB).
+Please refer to our Funeral assistance factsheet (PDF File, 510.6 KB).